 Member and Employer Contributions - The authority for establishing and amending the obligation to make contributions, and member contribution rates, is set by statute.
 New hires of the State of Nevada and public employers have the option of selecting either the employee/employer contribution plan or the employer-pay contribution plan.
-Under the employee employer contribution plan, the employee and the employer each make matching contributions.
+Under the employer each make matching contributions.
 Under the employer-pay contribution plan, the employer pays all contributions on the employee's behalf; however, the employee shares equally in the cost of the contribution rate either through salary reduction or in lieu of a promised pay increase.